How to Bet MMA Parlays

 Compared to single bets parlays are way more profitable, the issue stands on the added risk.
-For parlay betting on the MMA you need to master 2 things, fight knowledge and betting strategies:
+For parlay betting on MMA you need to master 2 things, fight knowledge and betting strategies:

 Think about different ways you can leverage your risk by betting on different sites and avoiding the limiting conditions on tactics mentioned in the TOS.
-Bet different stake sizes in order to recover from losing bets on other sites, or use only a portion of your winning to try luck on interesting high paying parlays.
+Bet different stake sizes in order to recover from losing bets on other sites, or use only a portion of your wins to try luck on interesting high paying parlays.

 Consider a $100 bet with the stake not included in the payout: